 The fundamental difference between foster care and adoption is permanency.
 Foster care by definition is temporary.
 A Child in Need of Aid is removed from their birth home and placed with a foster family until they can be safely reunited with the birth parents or until a permanent placement can be found.
 Adoption is permanent.
 It is a lifelong, legal commitment to a child.
 Adoptive parents become the child's family forever.
-Many families begin as foster families (supporting reunification with birth family or relatives) but will transition into pre-adoptive families if the plan turns to permanency through adoption.
+Many families begin as foster families (supporting reunification with birth family or relatives) but will transition into pre-adoptive families if the plan turns to permanency through adoption and a relative has not been found to be the permanent placement.
 Some families may only be interested in adoption and enter the picture when parental rights have been terminated and an adoptive family is being sought.

-For foster-adoptive families, making the transition from foster care to adoption requires a mental shift and brings significant changes for everyone involved even when the child has been with the family a long time.
+For families choosing to adopt, making the transition from foster care to adoption requires a mental shift and brings significant changes for everyone involved even when the child has been with the family a long time.